Blue mussel and oyster monitoring

 Methods

-Surveys of eulittoral mussel beds are mainly carried out between May and September.
-Around low tide, the mussel beds can be reached from the shore or by boat to collect different scientific data.
+Surveys of eulittoral mussel beds were mainly carried out between May and September.
+At low tide, the mussel beds can be reached from the shore or by boat to collect different scientific data.
 In on-site inspections, the contours of the beds are determined by GPS and the coverage is estimated.
 Samples are taken and later evaluated in the laboratory to determine abundance, length frequency distribution, biomass and condition index of the mussels.

 The species community of four typical mussel beds is documented additionally.
 In September, the accompanying fauna is sampled to collect data on the structure and dynamics of the endo- and epibenthos.